fex01/servicenow-notes/sn-discovery.md

   - [cmdb_rel_ci] CI Relationship
   - [cmdb_rel_attributes] CI Relationship Attributes
 - CI Lifecycle Challenges
-  - Cl Created:
+  - CI Created:
-    - How do we manage a process around new Cls being discovered?
+    - How do we manage a process around new CIs being discovered?
     - e.g. Business Rule on insert/update sets Install Status to Pending Install and Data Policy sets Managed by field to mandatory
-  - Application dependent to Cl not rediscovered after 14 days
+  - Application dependent to CI not rediscovered after 14 days
     - How do we manage a process around applications that are no longer discoverable and still display as application-to-host dependencies on the Dependency View map?
     - e.g. Scheduled Job deletes application not seen within 14 days to maintain accurate relationships on the Dependency View Map
-  - Cl not rediscovered after 30 days
+  - CI not rediscovered after 30 days
-    - How do we manage a process around Cls that are no longer being discovered?
+    - How do we manage a process around CIs that are no longer being discovered?
     - e.g. Scheduled Job updates Install Status to Absent, notification sent to Discovery admin, report generated weekly of Absent devices
 - Fields for CI Management
-  - Most recent discovery: Can be used to determine aging Cl criteria
+  - Most recent discovery: Can be used to determine aging CI criteria
-  - Discovery source: Can be used to build logic in Business Rules for only Cls discovered by Discovery
+  - Discovery source: Can be used to build logic in Business Rules for only CIs discovered by Discovery
   - Managed by: Can be used to determine who manages the Cl
   - Install Status: Can be used to flag a Cl, notify administrators, or report based on specific criteria
 - Working with ServiceNow Support